This post contains affiliate links.

 After you have the palette paper smoothed out, take a paper towel and lightly dab the top of the palette paper to remove any droplets of water from the surface.
 Drops of water will dilute your paint unexpectedly if it comes in contact with it.

-If you have purchased a wet palette that has a hinged lid, consider drilling a small hole in it, I recommend a corner placement so that it will maintain the proper humidity level while you are gone.
+Some cheap wet palettes come with a hinged lid, if you have purchased one of those, consider drilling a small hole in the lid.
+I recommend a corner placement so that it will maintain the proper humidity level while you are gone.

 Store the palette in your refrigerator

 Putting the palette in your fridge, especially in the summer, lowers the temperature.
-This will help to keep the amount of moisture escaping your sponge into the paint to a minimum.
+This will help to keep the amount of moisture evaporating from your sponge into the paint to a minimum.

 How to clean your wet palette